 The story so far

-The Beacons for Public Engagement project was established in 2008 with a simple but very challenging aim: to galvanise culture change in the pilot institutions and to influence the wider sector:
+The National Co-ordinating Centre for Public Engagement (NCCPE) was established in 2008, as part of the Beacons for Public Engagement programme.
+This programme had a simple but very challenging aim, to galvanise culture change in the six pilot projects and to influence the wider sector:

 "...to create a culture within UK HE where public engagement is formalised and embedded as a valued and recognised activity for staff at all levels, and for students."